kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ## Technical Objectives

-## Initial Setup of the Project
+## Tooling Setup

-First we have to make sure we have the most recent stable version of go and kubectl CLI tools.
+First we have to make sure we have the most recent stable version of go and kubectl.
+Kubectl is basically a command line interface tool, with the help of which we can run commands in a given Cluster.
+In this case, we essentially communicate with the Kubernetes API server component via its the REST protocol.
 Each operating system has its own way of installing and managing these packages, but if you not need the newest version because of a certain new feature then it's more convenient to just rely upon the package provided by your distribution instead of what a dedicated version manager like [gvm](https://github.com/moovweb/gvm) can provide.
 As long as the positives don't outweigh the amount of extra work we have to put into managing things, we should go with the default option for simplicity.

 ```sh